Sarath191181208/Java-Problems-Class/README.md

       repeating the number-generating cycle.
 The Consumer consumes all integers from the CubbyHole (the exact same object into which the Producer put the integers in the first place) as quickly as they become available.

+  28. Consider the bank has 5 counters for serving the customers.
+And the bank serves maximum of 100 tokens / day.
+There is one token vending machine which is generating token continuously for each customer.
+When a customer arrives in bank for some work, he /she needs to collect a token from the token vending machine (The Producer).
+Now the customer needs to wait for some time to be served from one of the 5 counters (The Consumers)

+  29.